 In other words, it is your obligation to know everything you can about your business and the industry that you are venturing into.
 Study everything you can about your industry and relate to your audience.

 The executive summary should reflect all the vital information about your business within a relatively short space, typically one page or less.
 It is a high-level look at everything and summarizes the other sections of your business plan.

 Example of an executive summary:

-“Market research indicates an increasing number of wealthy consumers in Cleveland is interested in landscape architecture based on sustainable design.
+“Market research indicates an increasing number of wealthy consumers in Cleveland are interested in landscape architecture based on sustainable design.
 However, high-end firms in the area are scarce.
-Currently, only two exist—neither of which focuses on eco-friendly planning nor are certified by green organizations.
+Currently, only two exist—neither of which focuses on eco-friendly planning nor is certified by a green organization.
 Landscapers Inc. provides a premium, sustainable service for customers with disposable incomes, large yards, and a love of nature.”

 3. State your company description

 - Mission statement: A mission statement is your business’ purpose for existing.
 It is more than just what you do or what you are about.
 It is an official summary of the aims and values of your company or organization.
 A mission statement defines what an organization is and the reason it exists.
 At a minimum, your mission statement should tell who your primary customers are, pinpoint the products and services you render, and describe the geographical location in which you operate.
 It must fall under 2-4 sentences and 50–100 words.
 A mission statement is meant to showcase what you do and who you do it for.
 It is supposed to keep the company on track.

 - Vision statement: A vision statement shows where the company wishes to be upon achieving its mission.
 This statement reveals the “where” of a business, but not just where the company seeks to Instead, a vision statement highlights where the company wants a community, or the world, to be as a result of the company’s services.